To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-The bulldog is used as a mascot for hundreds of universities and schools.
+The bulldog is the mascot for hundreds of universities and schools.
 Typically mascots are meant to be intimidating but this couldn’t be farther from the truth for bulldogs.
 Although in the past this breed was more aggressive, today, bulldogs are sweet and kind that it’s impossible to picture them as aggressive!
 Learn more about this lovable breed.

 Bulldogs can be traced back to the 5th century as a breed called Alaunt in the UK.
 Bulldogs were originally bred for aggression and to help butchers control livestock.
 Bulldogs were used in the “sport” called bull-baiting in the UK during the 15th century.
 This sport consisted of trained dogs being latched onto tethered bull’s noses.
 They were not let go until the bull was either pulled to the ground by the dog or the bull had killed the dog.
 Bull-baiting was not only a sport but also used to help make the meat of the bull more tender before butchering.
 Bull-baiting wasn’t banned until 1835.

 There are three types of bulldogs we are going to discuss: English, American and French.
-Also for American bulldogs there are two different types: Johnson and Scott.
-These variations are based off of physical appearances.
+For American bulldogs, there are also two different types: Johnson and Scott.
+These variations are based on physical appearances.

 So in order of smallest to largest, it goes French Bulldog then English Bulldog then American Bulldog – Scott Type then American Bulldog – Johnson Type.